Migration in the British Isles (314)

 Your ancestors moved about.
 Long before canals and railways some moved long distances, usually on foot.
 Most people moved within their own regions, seldom more than 20 miles in any direction.
 Seemingly unsolvable research problems may be resolved by studying causes and patterns of migration, both local and national, around the location where your genealogical trail stops.
 Around three themes – steam, disaster, people – this course introduces you to migration history, offers advice on expanding your knowledge and help with solving problems, the emphasis on those records that were likely to “catch” migrants.

-Instructor: Sherry Irvine and Helen Osborn
+Instructor: Helen Osborn

 Each lesson includes exercises and activities and a minimum of 1 one-hour chat session per week.
 See How the Courses Work.

 STUDENTS SAID “it made me think outside the box to find that elusive ancestor”